'I shared my vision of new Nigeria', Peter Obi says as he meets US official

-2023 Presidential Election: Peter Obi Meets USA's Major Key 'Guy', Gives Details of Meeting
+2023 Presidential Election: Peter Obi Meets USA's Key 'Guy', Gives Details of Meeting

+- The Labour Party's presidential candidate had a meeting with the new consul-general of the United States of America in Nigeria

+- Peter Obi confirmed that he had in-depth conversations and discussions around Nigeria's development with William Stevens

 The 2023 presidential candidate for the Labour Party on Wednesday, August 10, met with the new consul-general of the United States in Nigeria, William B. Stevens.